automl/GenericWrapper4AC/README.md

 ## Examples

 Please see `./examples/` for some examples with black box functions (no problem instances included) and examples of algorithms with problem instances (i.e., SAT solving).
+Each example comes with its own README with further details.

 We provide a more extensive tutorial for "How to write your own Wrapper" with using the GenericWrapper [here](http://aclib.net/smac/tutorial/genericwrapper/).